-It is the responsibility of the Board of General Surgery, through the regional board, supervisors of surgical training and the individual surgeon trainers, to maximise the training experience for each Trainee.
+It is the responsibility of the Board of General Surgery, through the regional boards, Supervisors of surgical training and the individual surgeon trainers, to maximise the training experience for each Trainee.
 It is therefore considered imperative that the surgical trainer in the first instance duly instructs the Trainee in surgical technique and the specific requirements of individual operations, initially with the Trainee as assistant, but rapidly progressing the Trainee to a supervised primary operator role for part and then ultimately all of the operation.

-Currently the minimum operative experience to be gained in the 4 years of the SST program is 800 major cases, with minimum primary operator experience as follows:
+The minimum operative experience to be gained in the four years is 800 major cases, with minimum primary operator experience as follows:

-First 6 months: 20%

-Second 6 months: 25%

-Third 6 months: 30%

-4th 6 months: 40%

-Fifth 6 months: 50%

-6th 6 months: 50%

-7th 6 months 60%

-8h 6 months 60%
+First 6 months: 20% Second 6 months: 25% Third 6 months: 30% Fourth 6 months: 40% Fifth 6 months: 50% 50% Sixth 6 months: Seventh 6 months 60% Eighth 6 months 60%